 BILH's goal for this funding is to have the greatest impact possible.
-To this end, BILH plans to award \$300,000 grants over a 3-year period to a maximum of two (2) community organizations, in either Chelsea and/or Lowell.
-BILH anticipates that each grant will be awarded in two installments, with all funds fully disbursed by October 30, 2027.
+To this end, BILH plans to award \$300,000 over a 3-year period to a maximum of 3 community organizations, one in each community listed above.
+BILH anticipates that the grant will be awarded in four installments, with all funds fully disbursed by June 2026.

-BILH will review grants at the end of each year to determine continued funding for years 2 and 3 based upon availability of funds and fulfillment of grant requirements, including evaluation and reporting.
+BILH will review all grants at the end of each year to determine continued funding for years 2 and 3 based upon availability of funds and fulfillment of grant requirements, including evaluation and reporting.